knocklabs/docs/pages/send-and-manage-data/environments.md

 There are two tools you can use to control access to your data in the Knock dashboard:

 - [Roles and permissions.](/manage-your-account/roles-and-permissions) Knock offers granular roles for the different functions your team members may want to carry out in Knock, such as support team members that need to debug issues for customers but shouldn't be making changes to notification logic.
-- [Customer data obfuscation.](/manage-your-account/data-obfuscation) You can our per-environment data obfuscation controls to configure whether you want your team members to be able to view customer data in the Knock dashboard.
+- [Customer data obfuscation.](/manage-your-account/data-obfuscation) You can use our per-environment data obfuscation controls to configure whether you want your team members to be able to view customer data in the Knock dashboard.

 ## Account and environment variables